 While fixed contracts still offer limited security, flexible appears to be the way of the future and Monarch can guide housing associations through the Section 20 dispensation process in order to obtain access to this coveted flexibility.
 It was Darwin, after all, that said that survival depends on one’s ability to adapt to change.

 Monarch has saved its housing clients over £130m since 2006 and its procurement offering is detailed here.
-Advice concerning the Green New Deal as well as tips to residents for saving energy is included in Monarch’s affordable warmth guide, which you can access here.
+Advice concerning the Green New Deal as well as tips to residents for saving energy is included in Monarch’s affordable warmth guide.
+To download our Affordable Warmth guide, enter your contact info below.